 Second, it was pointed out that the problem of coordination and overlapping and duplication could be solved through directives requiring OFCC, Justice, and the Commission to coordinate their activities in this area.
-I think an effort has already begun in that direction in the case of testing, which you mentioned.
+I think an effort has already begun in that directivities in the control of the coordinate their activities in this area.

+tion in the case of testing, which you mentioned.